This post may contain affiliate links. Please read our disclosure policy.

 - 1 teaspoon vanilla extract

-- 1 ยผ cups (10 fluid ounces) pineapple juice at room temperature
+- 1 ¼ cups (10 fluid ounces) pineapple juice, at room temperature

-- Egg wash 1 large egg, at room temperature, beaten with 1 tablespoon water
+- Egg wash 1 egg, at room temperature, beaten with 1 tablespoon water

 Instructions

-- Place the flours (gf bread flour OR all purpose gluten free flour blend, xanthan gum, and tapioca starch/flour), yeast, and sugar in the bowl of your stand mixer, and use a handheld whisk to combine well.
-Add the salt, and whisk to combine.
+- Place the all purpose gluten free flour blend, xanthan gum, and tapioca starch, yeast, and sugar in the bowl of your stand mixer, and use a handheld whisk to combine well.
+Add the salt, and whisk to combine again.

-- Add the butter, egg, pineapple juice, and vanilla, and mix on low speed (with the dough hook for the bread flour blend or the paddle attachment otherwise) until combined.
-Raise the mixer speed to medium and knead (or beat) for about 5 minutes.
+- Add the butter, egg, vanilla, and pineapple juice, and mix on low speed with the paddle attachment until just combined.
+Raise the mixer speed to medium and beat for about 3 minutes or until it begins to take on a whipped appearance, sticking to the sides of the bowl and stretching from the paddle to the sides.

 - Spray a silicone spatula lightly with cooking oil spray, and scrape down the sides of the bowl.